 Deliberate or Emergent strategy: These look like alternatives.
 They are not.

 In reality, the environment for an emergent strategy always happens.
 The market and environment changes, competitors evolve, merge and emerge.
-The things that you do in the market affect it and so the market reacts and changes.
+The things that you do in the market affect the market, and so the market reacts and changes.

 “In reality, markets are environments are constantly moving and evolving.
 Only your organisation is standing still.”

 A strategy is only a belief that needs to be tested.
 Strategy is a hypothesis.
 If the feedback tells you that it is wrong, or things have changed, then it needs refining or changing.
-If you fail to, you create problems in the organisation.
+If you fail to notice that feedback and fail to signal a change is needed (a two part process), you create problems in the organisation.
 (For more information see: How we help clients, or our case studies).
 So the choice of deliberate or emergent strategy is really a view of how fixed you see your strategy, or whether you are willing to run a strategy management process that allows for refinement and adaption, as you learn.

 We are not saying that strategic analysis is a waste of time: it is not.
 We are saying that choosing a strategy, spending ages planning its execution and communicating it, and then not listening or feeling for changes means that you can be a long way off course before you realise it is too late.
 The art is to be agile, systematic and to evolve continuously.